Student Questions

 Is there an appeals process?

-Yes, if the student/RSO is suspended, dismissed, and/or expelled they can submit an appeal to the Vice President for Student Affairs.
-More information regarding the College's appeal process can be found in the Student Code of Conduct under the Procedures Section V.
+Yes, in cases where a student or Registered Student Organization (RSO) is suspended, dismissed, or expelled, they have the right to submit an appeal to the Vice President for Student Affairs.
+Further details regarding the College’s appeal process are outlined in Section V of the Student Code of Conduct Procedures.

 What happens if I get caught for an act of academic misconduct?

-Any student determined by the professor to have been responsible for engaging in an act of academic dishonesty shall be subject to a range of academic penalties (apart from any sanctions that may be imposed pursuant to the Code).
-This includes but is not limited to: a ‘0’ for the assignment or an ‘F’ for the course.
-As defined in the Student Code of Conduct, all forms of academic misconduct, as listed in the College's Academic Integrity Policy 6Hx28:8-11 are violations of the Code.
-A professor may report a student or RSO to the Dean of Holistic Student Support or designee.
-Following the conclusion of the student conduct review process, the professor may administer any further academy penalty in addition to any sanction(s) a student receives as a result of the student conduct review process if found in violation for academic misconduct.
+Any student found by the professor to have engaged in academic dishonesty shall be subject to a range of academic penalties, independent of any sanctions imposed under the Student Code of Conduct.
+These penalties may include, but are not limited to, receiving a grade of ‘0’ for the assignment or an ‘F’ for the course.
+As outlined in the Student Code of Conduct, all forms of academic dishonesty, as specified in the College’s Academic Integrity Policy 6Hx28:8-11, are considered violations of the Code.
+A professor may report a student or Registered Student Organization (RSO) to the Assistant Vice President of Holistic Student Support or their designee.
+Following the completion of the student conduct review process, the professor may impose additional academic penalties, separate from any sanction(s) determined through the conduct review, if the student is found to have violated academic integrity standards.

 Does the outcome go on my student record?

-If a student is found in violation of any Rules of Conduct outlined in the Student Code of Conduct, the student will have a disciplinary record.
-The College maintains the disciplinary record in accordance to the institution's retention policy
+If a student is found to have violated any of the Rules of Conduct outlined in the Student Code of Conduct, a disciplinary record will be created.
+The College maintains this record in accordance with the institution's retention policy

 How will a conduct record impact my future academic goals?

-Should an institution to which a student is seeking to transfer or attend inquire as to their disciplinary record, Valencia College will communicate with that institution whether or not the student has a disciplinary record in accordance with the student's privacy rights.
-It is up to the other institution whether or not they will accept a student based on disclosed prior conduct history at Valencia College.
+If an institution to which a student is applying for transfer or admission requests information regarding their disciplinary record, Valencia College will disclose whether or not the student has a disciplinary record, in compliance with the student's privacy rights.
+The decision to accept the student based on their prior conduct history at Valencia College rests with the receiving institution.

 How do I file a grade dispute?